tc-mccarthy/tcs3/README.md

 	<li> Adds a redundancy layer where it lightly but intelligently figures out if your image is available on S3 and falls back to your webserver's copy of it if it isn't.
 </ul>

-The plugin, on install, also creates a layer of redundancy to help improve the up-time of your images.
-It sets up a WP Rewrite rule and updates your images to use this new URL scheme.
-The rewrite URL references a method within the plugin which reads the HTTP status of the URL to the object on S3.
-If the method determines the object is there it will 301 redirect the browser to your image on S3.
-If the object does not resolve on S3 (upload fails, S3 has an outage, etc.) it will check the headers to the URL of the same object on your webserver and 301 redirects the browser there to render the image.
-If that also fails the image will then 404.
+The check mentioned above will go a long way to help improve the up-time of your images.
+It sets up a WP Rewrite rule and then modifies your images to use this new URL scheme.
+Accessing the images through the new URL allows the plugin to check the file's headers on S3 to determing if the file can be loaded form your bucket.
+If it can, your users browser is redirected to the image on S3.
+If it can't, the plugin then checks the local URLs you provide in the plugin setup and if it finds the image there redirects the user's browser there.
+If that also fails the image 404s.

 <h3>Advanced features</h3>